java-wanted/jrapik/01-basic/BASIC.md

 - *nextLine* - read data until the end of the line

 - *nextInt* - read data as an *int* number

+Solve the following three number problem:

+- Output numbers 31, 18 and 79 onto a terminal, space separated.

+  It is prohibited to output a string like '31 18 97', the numbers must be involved.